boscoh/uniprot/README.md

 ## Brute-force matching

-If we have a bunch of seqids that can't be recognized by the batch identifier-mapping service of UniProt (happens way more often than you'd think), you can use the sequential service which is much more forgiving.
+If we have a bunch of sequence identifiers that can't be recognized by the batch identifier-mapping service of UniProt (happens way more often than you'd think), you can use the sequential service which is much more forgiving.
 It does not need a prespecification